TUM-Dev/NavigaTUM/webclient/README.md

 # NavigaTUM Webclient

-This repository contains the JavaScript based webclient for NavigaTUM.
+This folder contains the JavaScript based webclient for NavigaTUM.

 ## Getting started